-Hardware security modules employed by a certification authority and a registration authority comply with the requirements of FIPS 140-2 standard.
+Hardware security modules employed by a certification authority and a registration authority comply with the requirements of FIPS 140-2 Level 3 or higher standard.
 In the case of subscriber's using hardware key protection, it is also recommended to comply with FIPS 140-2.